HOW DOES THE PROGRAM YEAR RUN?

 For more information and details about any of the delegates’ responsibilities, please refer to the Legislative, Lobbyist, Legislative Assistants, Judicial and Press handbooks, which are all compiled here.
 There are also student handbooks for each role posted online here.

 In addition to the above Pre-Leg activities, there will be virtual training webinars to acclimate students to their roles before attending a Pre-Leg event.

 In the event that a Pre-Leg cannot be held in-person, the event will be held virtually through Zoom webinars and meetings incorporating the elements above.

 Our year ends with the General Assembly in Springfield!
 Our students take over Springfield during our three day Assembly.
 We are privileged to use the Capitol building, the House and Senate committee rooms and chambers, the Governor’s office, the Supreme Court and other facilities around the Capitol Complex.
 Students use their training as legislators debate the bills on the chamber floor, lobbyists support legislation, the Legislative Assistants participate in a State Issues Forum, our judicial participants participate in oral arguments, and the media corps covers it all.
 Elections are had for some leadership positions for the current year, as well as for the next year.
 We also have a Saturday night fun night, with a dance, karaoke, inflatables, and talent show.

 There will be virtual training sessions held before Assembly to acclimate students in their roles at the Assembly.

 In the event that Assembly can not be held in person, it will be held virtually through Zoom webinar and meetings, incorporating the elements above.

 Along with the in-person events, Youth and Government will host virtual events as well.
-Town Hall Meetings with current officers, panel discussions with local, county and state officials, community leaders, issue discussion and debate, fun events for delegations within Illinois and with Youth and Government programs from other states will be scheduled throughout the year.
+Illinois Speaker Series, conversations with current officers, panel discussions with local, county and state officials, community leaders, issue discussion and debate, fun events for delegations within Illinois and with Youth and Government programs from other states will be scheduled throughout the year.